 As many trees are seed-raised, some trees are usually grouped into different categories.
 The Atropurpureum Group have purplish-red foliage through the growing season.
 The Dissectum Group have very finely divided foliage that’s normally green.
 In all, there are a thousand different ones named and for sale, and some colour brilliantly in autumn.

-There are lots on sale so choose one you like – here are a few recommendations.
+There are lots of acer varieties on sale so choose one you like – here are a few recommendations.

 Acer palmatum 'Sumi-nagashi'